RenderKit/embree/README.md

 motion blur, the vertex buffers (`RTC_VERTEX_BUFFER0+t`) have to get filled for each time step `t`.

-The index buffer contains an array of 32 bit indices pointing to the ID of the first of two vertices, while the vertex buffer stores all control points in the form of a single precision position and radius stored in `x`, `y`, `z`, `r` order in memory.
+The index buffer contains an array of 32-bit indices pointing to the ID of the first of two vertices, while the vertex buffer stores all control points in the form of a single precision position and radius stored in `x`, `y`, `z`, `r` order in memory.
 The